Freelancer-Sirius-Revival/FLSR/Freelancer/EXE/flhook_plugins/missions/README.md

     1. `[STRING|Stranger]` Damage inflictor object by name or label.
 If none is given, defaults to all mission objects and players.
     1. `[Inflictor|Damaged] :Inflictor` Sets whether `Activator` will be the damage inflictor or the damaged object.

-- `Cnd_SpaceEnter` Only players.
+- `Cnd_SystemEnter` Only players.
 Undocking from bases or spawning into space.
 No jumping. `Activator` will be the player.
     1. `STRING|Stranger` The players  to await spawning into space.
     1. `[STRING] :any` The system nickname the player spawns into.

-- `Cnd_SpaceExit` Only players.
+- `Cnd_SystemExit` Only players.
 Docking to bases, destruction, leaving the server, or changing to another character.
 No jumping. `Activator` will be the player.
     1. `STRING|Stranger` The players to await despawning from space.
     1. `[STRING] :any` The system nickname the player despawns from.